Carers Breaks

 Sleep 〰️ Shopping 〰️ Gardening 〰️ Seeing friends 〰️ Exercise 〰️ Cinema 〰️ Coffee 〰️ Admin 〰️ Walks 〰️

-What does a Crossroads support worker do?
+What does a Crossroads Support Worker do?

-A support worker plays a vital role in supporting both the person receiving care and their carer, providing temporary relief and essential respite.
+Support Workers play a vital role in supporting both the person receiving care and their carer, providing temporary relief and essential respite.
 Their primary responsibilities include:

 1. Temporary Care: They step in to care for the individual, allowing the carer a much-needed break.
 This ensures that the carer can recharge and take care of their own health and well-being.